-These results imply beneficial impact of technological advancement on lowering overall market volatility through the inducement of HFT's to supply more trade on the market.
+These results can be interpreted as evident of the beneficial impact of technological advancement on lowering overall market volatility through the inducement of HFT's to supply more trade on the market.
 Lower latency times and transaction costs may lead to a rise in the level of order-flow from HFT investors.
 By trading through more scalable liquidity provision strategies such as those defined as passive or structural, HFTs are contributing to overall market quality.